dmlc/dgl/examples/pytorch/ogb_lsc/MAG240M/README.md

 * [`full_feat.npy`](https://data.dgl.ai/dataset/OGB-LSC/full_feat.npy): The preprocessed full feature matrix for running OGB's own baseline.
 Note that the features are concatenated in the order of paper, author, and institution, unlike the one in our baseline code.
+It is also preprocessed in float32 arithmetics instead of float16 arithmetics.

 ## Running Training Script